Hypersonics, electric propulsion, triple deckers – think you’ve seen everything when it comes to new aircraft concepts?

 “It would need to compete with proven and well-established technologies, and, frankly, it is dubious whether the market will be ready for such a radical new concept, even in the long term.

 “In any case, if the concept is ever to take off, I would see it working for cargo first.”

-Clip-Air researchers are well aware of the challenges ahead and that years of further research and tests are needed to validate the concept.
+In the case of Clip-Air, researchers are well aware of the challenges ahead and that years of further research and tests are needed to validate the concept.

 Leonardi, however, remains adamant about his ultimate goal to build an aircraft able to fly simultaneously three capsules with the capacity to carry 150 passengers each.

 “We are using only technologies and materials that are already in use and well known to the industry,” he says.

 Clip-Air’s researchers, who are also looking into the possibility of using biofuels or liquid hydrogen as alternative fuels, have already initiated some contacts with the aerospace industry.